StrongSwan – IPsec VPN for Linux, Android, FreeBSD, Mac OS X, Windows

 * More robust integrity algorithms which can detect and re-establish a tunnel faster.

 * It supports EAP, so in client/server mode (vs. tunnel mode) you can attach it to an AAA server to assign IP addresses and do user authentication, making L2TP and shared secrets unnecessary.
+(Note that IKEv2 in tunnel mode still must use either a shared secret or certificates for authentication.)

 OpenVPN worked just fine, but I could never make StrongSwan work at all.
 Which is a shame, I really wanted to have an easy-to-use VPN for my phone and so forth.
 Settled on OpenVPN, which worked well enough with the iOS clients.